 12 Screwball Facts About Frank Capra

 Back in the 1930s and ‘40s, Frank Capra was one of the most famous directors in Hollywood.
 The creator of such movies as It Happened One Night (1934), Mr. Smith Goes To Washington (1939), and It’s a Wonderful Life (1946), Capra was famous for churning out screwball comedies with heart.
-Though some critics derisively called the gee-whiz sincerity of his films “Capra-corn,“ the director—who was born into a working class Italian family—was proud to make movies that championed the so-called “little guy.”
-Here are 12 screwball facts you might not know about Frank Capra, on what would be his 120th birthday.
+Though some critics derisively called the gee-whiz sincerity of his films “Capra-corn,” the director—who was born into a working class Italian family—was proud to make movies that championed the so-called “little guy.”
+Here are 12 screwball facts you might not know about Frank Capra, on the anniversary of his passing.

 1. HE IMMIGRATED TO AMERICA AS A CHILD.